 You may be at the beginning of your Enneagram journey.
 Or you might be ten books deep!
 Wherever you are, we trust these books will refresh your soul and guide you towards a more abundant life.

-Here at Soul Shepherding, we exist to walk with you towards the best life that you can have with Jesus.
+Here at Soul Shepherding, we are honored walk with you toward a thriving with Jesus.
 We believe Jesus is the most beautiful embodiment of each of the nine types!